Sunday, July 9th, 2023, 0630-1020

 10 miles, Gain 600′, Loss 600′, elevation 30

 As expected, it was a most peaceful night.
-In the morning I could hear the fog horn but it was far enough away so as not to be annoying.
+In the morning, I could hear the harbor entrance fog horn but it was far enough away so as not to be annoying.
 I drank my coffee with the birds and the distant surf.
-My only dilemma this morning was whether I walk the bayshore road or beach for a few miles, both equally appealing prospects.
+My only dilemma this morning was whether I should walk the bayshore road or beach for a few miles, both equally appealing prospects.
 It had been awhile since things had been this relaxed and easy.
-The Hayduke had been a battle with the wind and cold, always seemingly harsh elements plus the difficulty of the terrain.
-And nearly every campsite on the PNT had been plagued by mosquitoes.
-Life was a beach on the Oregon Coast.
-All of the rewards and none of the hardships.
+The Hayduke had been a battle with the wind and cold, then heat.
+There were always so many harsh and contrasting elements, plus the difficulty of the terrain.
+And nearly every one of my campsites on the PNT had been plagued by mosquitoes.
+Life was a beach on the Oregon Coast…all of the rewards and none of the hardships.

-I reached the mainland and the headland of Cape Meares.
+I reached the mainland and then headland of Cape Meares.
 I walked up another abandoned road, this one more recent.
 It was closed from landslides, which worked out great for me.
-It was an easy stroll up the middle of the deserted paved road.
+It was an easy stroll in the middle of the deserted pavement.
 The part where it had been slightly washed away was also easy to go past on foot.
 Sometimes it’s really great not having a car.
 The road connected to Cape Meares State Park, where I took a half mile detour to check out a bunch of sights.

-I followed an nice trail back to the main road, glad for my side trip to the lighthouse.
-The roadwalk was a little boring, only the first time I’d felt that way this trip.
-Shortly I arrived the town of Oceanside and was able to get back to the beach.
-The town was enchantingly pretty, with a neat end-of-the-road kind of feel.
-I’ve been entertained reading all the kitschy and punny beach house names like ‘Moby’s Place,’ ‘Captain’s Rest,’ and ‘Sea La Vie’.
-I wanted to get a coffee at the cafe but decided I better press on, given that I was finally meeting up with my PCT friend Skybird and her dad Ray.
-Recall that her parents had hosted and seen me off at the start of my journey but she had been away on travel during that time.
+I followed a nice trail back to the main road, very appreciative of my side trip to the lighthouse.
+A paved road walk of about 3 miles was a little boring, only the first time I’d felt this way on this particular hike.
+At least the road was quiet…only about 5 cars passed me.
+It just didn’t have much for views and was so far the longest road walk I had to do (there would be more that were much worse).
+I had just been spoiled, I guess.
+Shortly I arrived at the town of Oceanside and was able to get back to a beach.
+The town was enchantingly cute, with a nice end-of-the-road kind of feel.
+I was entertained by reading all the kitschy and pun-intended beach house names like ‘Moby’s Place,’ ‘Captain’s Rest,’ and ‘Sea La Vie’.
+I wanted to get a coffee at the cafe but decided I better press on, given that I was soon meeting up with my PCT friend Skybird and Dad Ray.
+Recall that her parents had hosted and seen me off at the start of my journey, but she had been away on travel during that time.
 She’d arranged to come out to the coast as soon as she got back.
-Ray was driving her since she had a hurt foot and he’d also agreed to drive straight to where I was, as it was about the same distance and time from Portland.
-I walked 2 more miles on the beach to Netarts, then found a cafe for a rendezvous.
+Ray was driving her, since she had a hurt foot, and he’d also agreed to drive straight to where I was, as it was about the same distance and time from Portland.
+I walked 2 more miles on the beach to the town of Netarts, then found a cafe for a rendezvous.
 My timing was perfect, as they arrived just as I ordered my coffee.

 It was so great to see Skybird again!
-We’d chatted online but I hadn’t actually seen her in person since I was last at her parent’s house in Portland, 5 years ago.
+We’d chatted online but I hadn’t actually seen her in person since I was last at her parents’ house in Portland, 5 years prior.
 I decided on a zero in Manzanita so we could catch up.
-I don’t think I’ve ever taken a zero so early in a thru-hike but this seemed appropriate, given the relaxed theme of this hike.
+I don’t think I ever took a zero so early in a thru-hike but it seemed appropriate, given the relaxed theme of this hike.
+Also, why not spend another day at such a lovely beach house, that was so graciously shared by my hosts?
+In other words, there was no teeth-pulling needed to convince me to stay a few days.
 We drove through the town of Tillamook and then of course had to make a stop at the famous Tillamook Creamery.
 This is a mega attraction in the area because they offer a self-guided tour of their cheese-making factory, free cheese samples, and 30 some flavors of ice cream, plus many other delicious treats.
 It’s very popular, especially on a weekend.
-I’d guess there were hundreds of people there and can only imagine how many calories are consumed on site on a daily basis…1 billion?
+I’d guess there were hundreds of people there and can only imagine how many calories are consumed on site on a daily basis…billions probably!

 Monday, July 10th, 2023